G2 32 x 32 White Circle

 General Mobile App KPIs

-There are some KPIs that measure the general performance of mobile apps.
-Nearly everyone in the app’s development or marketing realm should track these.
+Everyone in the mobile app industry should track the following KPIs.
 How much weight or consideration each carries depends on the app itself.

 User Growth Rate